-ADDITIONAL ADMISSIONS REQUIREMENTS FOR THE SURGICAL TECHNOLOGY PROGRAM
+ADDITIONAL ADMISSIONS REQUIREMENTS FOR RADIOLOGY TECHNOLOGY PROGRAM

-In addition to the General Admissions Requirements, the following are additional admissions requirements for the Surgical Technology Program.
+In addition to the General Admissions Requirements, the following are additional admissions requirements for the Radiology Technology program.

-- After achieving a score on the SLE, of 17 for the Surgical Technology program, the applicant will be given the opportunity to take the Wonderlic Basic Skills Test, Basic (WBST) Verbal and Quantitative.
+- 1. The applicant must schedule and complete an interview with the program director of his/her selected program and/or his or her designee.
+The interview will assess a variety of the applicant's characteristics and attributes.
+A questionnaire interview rubric will result in the assignment of a score ranging from 1 to 5.
+An applicant must score a minimum of a 3 to be eligible for enrollment.
+The top applicants will be accepted into the program based on available openings. - 2.
+After achieving a score on the SLE, of 17 or higher, the applicant will be given the opportunity to take the Wonderlic Basic Skills Test, Basic (WBST) Verbal and Quantitative.
 The proctored examination must be monitored by a trained staff person who does not report within the admissions department.
-An applicant must achieve a Verbal Skills score of 268 and a quantitative skill sore of 241 to be accepted into a Medical Technology program.
+An applicant must achieve a Verbal Skills score of 268 and a quantitative skills sore of 241 to be eligible for enrollment in the Radiologic Technology program.
 Applicants who do not achieve a passing score on either the WBST Verbal or Quantitative Test, or both sections are eligible to retake the low scoring section.
-However, a minimum of seven days must elapse after the first test before the 2nd attempt may be administered. - The applicant must observe a video (approved by the program director) specific to the chosen career. - The applicant must sign a physical and technical acknowledgement. - An applicant who is not accepted for the start of a class may re-apply to the Surgical Technology program for a future class.
+However, a minimum of seven days must elapse after the first test before the 2nd attempt may be administered.